 The idea of going on holiday unprepared kinda frightens me!
 If you read my post on my Sicily bucket list, you’ll know that sunny spots with a little character are pretty much guaranteed to give you a little slice of heaven on holiday.

 If you’ve been struggling with where to go on holiday, I have compiled a holiday inspo list of four enviable locales you can call home for a week or two.
-From sunning yourself in Sardinia to seeing the underappreciated beauty of Croatia; you’re going to want to get booking after reading about these places.
+From sunning yourself in Sardinia to seeing the under-appreciated beauty of Croatia; you’re going to want to get booking after reading about these places.
+I also make sure I do a tonne of research before I leave.
+Travel plans, transfers, hotels and locations, activities, and the best food and drink spots!
+In my opinion, holidays start in the airport.
+I would definitely recommend looking into getting the best seats on tui dreamliner economy, to kick your holiday off in style!

 This little pocket of Croatia has seemingly popped out of nowhere in the last few years as a prime holiday destination.
 People who listen to the weekly Defected Radio podcast will know Split as a house music haven.
 However the county’s second-biggest city has now turned in to a major holiday destination.